Youssef-Elkady/SQL-Queries-/README.md

 # SQL-Queries-
-Different SQL queries performed on a music store to obtain analyze data of the stores sales
+### Different SQL queries performed on a music store to obtain analyze data of the stores sales
+### Analysis done using SQLITE